Cafés and Espresso Culture in Quebec: Addresses, Trends, and Rituals

 Local Roasters

-Several Quebec roasters are now doing remarkable work in sourcing and roasting.
+Several Quebec roasters now do remarkable sourcing and roasting work.
 They travel to producers, negotiate directly, roast with precision, and deliver fresh.
 A short supply chain that benefits everyone.

-Montreal and Quebec City have seen a generation of committed roasters emerge who treat coffee like a farmer treats their vegetables: with attention to origins, respect for the producer, and awareness of environmental impact.
-Microlots, certified specialty coffees, and direct relationships with cooperatives in Ethiopia, Peru, or Rwanda have become standards in these establishments.
+Montreal and Quebec have seen the rise of a generation of committed roasters who treat coffee like a farmer treats their vegetables: with attention to origins, respect for the producer, and awareness of environmental impact.
+Microlots, certified specialty coffees, and direct relationships with cooperatives in Ethiopia, Peru, or Rwanda have become standards in these houses.

 ApproachDirect trade